GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/tests/README.md

     cp test_values.template [SOLUTION_AREA]/kpt/[SOLUTION_NAME]/required_fields_only.yaml
     ```

-    **Note:** Currently we only support one testcase, which only set required
+    **Note:** We only support one testcase, which only set required kpt setters
-    kpt setters (setters set by PLACEHOLDER).
-The only exception is test cases
+    (setters set by PLACEHOLDER).
+The only exception is test cases for SQL
-    for SQL solutions.
-If the test SQL Instance is deleted, the name will be
+    solutions.
+If the test SQL Instance is deleted, the name will be reserved
-    reserved for **7 days**.
-In order to redo the test, the `instance-name`
+    for **7 days**.
+In order to redo the test, the `instance-name` setter is
-    setter is required in SQL test cases, and the name of the test data file is
+    required in SQL test cases, and the name of the test data file is changed to
-    changed to `required_fields_with_sql_instance_name.yaml`.
+    `required_fields_with_sql_instance_name.yaml`.

 1. Check if the solution requires any PLACEHOLDERs to be set: